flincz/Drupal_Wordpress_RDS/readme.md

    4. Copy json files to /templates directory
    5. Assure permissions enable you to read json files

-## Cloudformation
+### Cloudformation

-* **Quick Install** Consider security precautions such as Drupal credentials and SSHLocation.
+* **Quick Deploy** Consider security precautions such as Drupal credentials and SSHLocation.
 Default credentials set to admin/password.

     1. <a href="https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=ion&templateURL=https://s3.amazonaws.com/drupalstack/templates/root.json">Launch Stack</a>
-    2. Click **Next** to proceed with the next step of the wizard.
+    2. Select **Next** to proceed with the next step of the wizard.
     3. Review parameter groups
           DrupalSiteEMail - Change to Drupal admin's email address DrupalKeyName - Change PEM key from "enhance" to PEM created in pre-req DrupalSSHLocation - The IP of Drupal admin's location
-    4. Click **Next** to proceed with the next step of the wizard.
+    4. Select **Next** to proceed with the next step of the wizard.
-    5. Click **Next** to skip the **Options** step of the wizard.
+    5. Select **Next** to skip the **Options** step of the wizard.
-    6. Click **Create** to start the creation of the stack.
+    6. Select **Create** to start the creation of the stack.
     7. Wait until the stack reaches the state **CREATE_COMPLETE**

-* **Custom Install** Each parameter is input and explained
+* **Custom Deploy** Each parameter is input and explained

-    1. Create stack in cloudformation console
+    1. **Create stack** in cloudformation console
-    2. Specify an Amazon S3 template URL: https://s3.amazonaws.com/drupalstack/templates/root.json
+    2. Specify an Amazon S3 template URL: https://s3.amazonaws.com/drupalstack/templates/root.json then select      **Next** to proceed through the wizard.
     3. Specify each parameter

           Stack Name - Name of the cloudformation stack you will create

+          -DevOps
-          TemplateBucket - S3 bucket where json files exist DrupalInstanceType - Drupal EC2 instance size
+          TemplateBucket - S3 bucket where json files were cloned to

+          -Application
+          DrupalInstanceType - Drupal EC2 instance size
           DrupalSiteAdmin - Drupal front end administrator username DrupalSiteEMail - Email address for Drupal administrator